joshshua989/DraftVader/README.md

 # 🏈 Draft Vader v1.0 🤖

-Draft Vader is an advanced fantasy football drafting tool designed for Best Ball drafts.
-It leverages data from FantasyPros and powerful features in Streamlit to help you make informed draft choices, track team compositions, and manage draft progress efficiently.
+DraftVader is an AI-powered fantasy football draft assistant that leverages machine learning to make data-driven predictions and recommendations during fantasy drafts.

 ## 🚀 Features